syntaxsurge/pack-trace/README.md

 - Click the “Data Connection” card.
 If prompted, select the **node‑red** template and save/deploy.
 - This binds the topic to the internal pipeline so History persists and dashboards can query it.

-### 6) Build a dashboard

-- supOS gateway → Dashboards → “+ New Dashboard”.
-- Add a Table bound to `trace/events`; order by `ts` (descending).
-Save.

-### 7) Optional: simulate temperature

-- Run the simulator from this repo to populate `trace/sensors/tempC`:
-  - `pnpm sim:temp -- <batchId>`
-- If you imported the provided cold‑chain Event Flow, alerts will appear under `trace/alerts/coldchain` after a sustained breach.

 ### Cold‑chain in production

 For the demo, `trace/sensors/tempC` and `trace/alerts/coldchain` are simulated so you can exercise the UI quickly.
 In production you don’t attach a sensor to every pack; you instrument the environment and logistics units, then map telemetry to batches.